-There’s little room for error when it comes to page speed and patience.
+There’s little room for error with page speed and patience.
 According to Google, your website should load in two seconds or less.
 Any longer and visitors start to lose interest.
-Furthermore, page performance is an official ranking factor used by search engines including Google.
-The faster your site, the more likely you’ll land a coveted spot on the first results page.
+Page performance is also a ranking factor used by search engines including Google.
+The faster your site, the more likely you’ll land a coveted spot at the top of the SERP.

-WordPress doesn’t exactly specialize in speed.
-Themes, plugins, and core PHP files all consume valuable server resources to build and deliver pages to visitors.
-Too many things running at once will deplete these resources, slow down your pages, and thwart off conversions.
+Plus, WordPress themes and plugins all consume valuable server resources, even if you’re not actively using them on your site.
+Too many things running on your web server at once will deplete its resources, slow down your pages, and thwart off conversions.

 How to Speed Up Your WordPress Site

-- Run some performance tests.
+- Run performance tests.